deepsense-ai/ds-template/README.md

 $ git push origin
 ```

-Approach 2 (initalize git locally and push to remote):
+Approach 2 (initialize git locally and push to remote):

 ```bash
 # install cookiecutter if not yet installed